If you have any questions regarding the Annual Notices, please contact Christy Westfall at email@example.com.

 Student Nondiscrimination in Relation to Career and Technical Education

-All-District career and technical education opportunities are offered to students on a nondiscriminatory basis.
-Additional information regarding such programming and the application admissions/participation criteria can be obtained on the District's website or by contacting Amie Farley, Director of College, Career and Life Readiness in the Teaching and Learning Department 262.781.3030 13780 Hope Street Brookfield WI 53005.
+All-District career and technical education opportunities are offered to students on a nondiscriminatory basis (without regard to race, color, national origin, sex, disability, etc.).
+Additional information regarding such programming in grades 6-12 and the application admissions criteria at the college-level can be obtained on the District's website or by contacting Amie Farley, Director of College, Career and Life Readiness in the Teaching and Learning Department 262.781.3030.
+3555 N. Calhoun Road, Brookfield, WI 53005

 Student Nondiscrimination and Student Religious Accommodations

 The Board shall include the following statement in all pupil and staff handbooks, course selection handbooks, and other published materials distributed to the public describing school activities and opportunities:

 No person shall be denied admission to any public school in the School District of Elmbrook or be denied participation in, be denied the benefits of or be discriminated against in any curricular, co-curricular, pupil services, recreational or other program or activity because of the person's sex, race, religion, color, national origin, ancestry, creed, pregnancy, marital or parental status, sexual orientation, or physical, mental, emotional, learning disability, or handicap.
 The complaint process can be found in the practice statement attached to policy 6005-Equality of Educational Opportunity-Pupil Nondiscrimination/Anti-